Insight: In fear of the state - Bangladeshi journalists self-censor as election approaches

 Another piece of legislation, the Broadcast Act 2018, was proposed in October to regulate broadcast news portals.

-(For a FACTBOX on Bangladesh media laws click)
+(For a FACTBOX on Bangladesh media laws click reut.rs/2LclOWv)

 Both laws restrict bail and allow arrests without a warrant.